 Learn what you can do to support the epic migration of the Monarch Butterflies.
 Start with our free educational program series in partnership with the Monarch Alliance.
 This species of native voyager butterfly has certain habitat needs to support the lifecycle of these beautiful creatures; learn all the ways that you can help them along their migratory journey!

 How to play

 Join us any of the following Saturdays from 11am-1pm for free educational program series with the Monarch Alliance!
-August 12 at Kiwanis Park for an identification workshop: learn to identify the Monarch caterpillar, butterfly, and milkweed plants!
-September 9 and September 16 at the Jonathan Hager House Museum in Hagerstown City Park for Tagging Demo workshops.
+August 10 at Kiwanis Park for a butterfly and native plant workshop!
+August 25 and September 21 at the Jonathan Hager House Museum in Hagerstown City Park for a wing-making workshop, tag and release demo and butterfly parade.
 All ages and ability levels welcome!